Cruikshanks/mac-setup/rbenv.md

 ## Use

 Grab the latest version of [Ruby](https://www.ruby-lang.org/) by first running `rbenv install -l` which will return a list of all available **Ruby** versions.
 Select the latest and then run `rbenv install 2.4.1`.
+Then run `rbenv global 2.4.1` to set it as you global default version, replacing the outdated system one.

-Follow each install by running
+After all installs run the following

 ```bash
 gem install bundler